-If analog and digital inputs are switched to the same output, they are mixed together.
+In the above example, the analog and digital input signals are mixed together.
 To switch between analog and digital inputs, make a copy of your configuration and load it into another configuration preset.
 Then change the routing so that one routes only the analog input, and one routes only the digital input.
 Select between them with an infrared remote control.

-4.4 OUTPUT TAB
+4.3 OUTPUT TAB

 The Output tab displays a row of output channel control strips.
-All channels are identical, except that the two digital output channels have a reduced maximum time delay (8ms instead of 15 ms).
+All channels are identical, except that the two digital output channels do not have time delay.